Unpacking the budget 2019

 Eskom has been granted a R69bn bailout package – however there is widespread concern around exactly how this bail out will be used – and what, if any, measures will be put in place to ensure that the funds do not go to waste into what has become known as the “black hole of funding”.

-While Eskom and widespread cost cutting was the primary focus of Tito Mboweni’s budget speech, there are also some interesting points raised from a financial planning perspective.
+While Eskom and general cost-cutting was the primary focus of Tito Mboweni’s budget speech, there were also some interesting points raised from a financial planning perspective.
 The budget is a first indication of some of the tax proposals that Treasury intends on introducing.

 Lack of incentives to save is disappointing